giano/Telegrammer/README.md

 __Your help output will include installed command line hooks, so it may change.__

-> You can read JsDocs generated documentation in the docs directory.
+> You can also read JsDocs generated documentation in the docs directory.

 # Issues